janiceshiu/clone-airbnb/README.md

 * A solo project for NEXT Academy's January 2016 bootcamp
 * Coded from 24 Feb 2016 to 07 Mar 2016

+# Notes
+* Since this was my first Rails app (and it had to be built in less than 2 weeks), I realised that I might not be able to learn everything at once.
+Thus, I prioritised building the back-end (to learn and practice Rails) and learning how to use and customise gems.
+Because of this, although I am familiar with RSpec, I did not develop the app in a TDD manner.
+I realize that this is a weakness.

 ## Stack
 #### Back End
 * Ruby 2.2